 Fortunately, setting powder is one of the few makeup items that’s hard to mess it up.
 The only rules of thumb are to start off light-handed and to be patient.

-Sometimes the magic of setting powder happens when you’ve discovered the product that works perfectly with your skin along with the applicator that gives you the flawless finish you’ve been dreaming of.
+Sometimes the magic happens when you’ve discovered a product that works perfectly with your skin along with the applicator that gives you the flawless finish you’ve been dreaming of.

 Remember to check out our list of 8 Best Natural and Organic Setting Powders and before you know it, you’ll be setting it, forgetting it, and never regretting it 😉